For best experience please turn on javascript and use a modern browser!

 6

-You will learn how organisations communicate with people both within and outside the organisation.
+You will learn how (global) organisations communicate with people both within and outside the organisation.
 You will explore strategic communication concerning important matters and how communication is handled during times of change and knowledge sharing.
 You will discover the role of communication in organisations and relationships with others through practical examples and theories.

 • The Media Landscape